Tamil Nadu Thowheed Jamath: Protests

 TNTJ has held demonstrations and protests across Tamil Nadu several times on various issues including reconstruction of Babri Masjid, removal of liquor shops and load shedding.
 Its leaders encourages followers to observe peaceful protests and to avoid any inconvenience to traffic.
 In September 2012, the U.S. Consulate encouraged U.S. citizens traveling in and around Chennai to exercise caution and monitor local media for security updates, owing to a protest by TNTJ following an anti-Islamic movie.
 On 28 January 2014, TNTJ organized a protest to demand increase in reservation for Muslims in Tamil Nadu.

 TNTJ expels founder for sexually inappropriate behaviour

-In May 2018, P Jainulabideen, the founder of TNTJ, was expelled from the organisation after several audios were released that appeared to show PJ behaving sexually inappropriately with women.
+In May 2018, P Jainulabideen, the founder of TNTJ, was expelled from the organisation after the release of several audios.

-Controveries
+Controversies

 As reported by three references provided, on March 19, 2022, Tamil Nadu police arrested a leader of the Tamil Nadu Thowheed Jamath over allegations of issuing death threat to the judges of the Karnataka High Court concerning the court's verdict on a case related to wearing hijab in schools and colleges where the school or college uniform is mandated.